jakuboskera/tkgi-kubectx/README.md

 # contains list of credentials
 credentials:
-  # username specified in ~/.kube/tkgi-kubectx/config.yaml
+  # username is used as creds specified in ~/.kube/tkgi-kubectx/config.yaml
 - username: <username>
   # plaintext password for <username>
   password: <password>